-If the trust holds title to your home, you will still have the right to live there for the rest of your life, or in another residence that the trust might purchase in the future.
-Of course, if you own a co-op apartment, permission of the co-op Board of Directors must first be obtained before you can transfer your co-op shares and proprietary lease into the trust.
+If the Elder Law asset protection trust holds title to your home in NYC, Westchester, or elsewhere in New York, you can still have the right to live there for the rest of your life, or in another residence that the trust might purchase in the future.
+If you own a co-op apartment, permission of the co-op’s Board of Directors must first be obtained before you can transfer your co-op shares and proprietary lease into the trust.

-Aside from protecting your assets from Medicaid eligibility requirements, transferring assets to a trust is almost always preferable to transferring money to children directly.
-Here’s why.
-Most trusts protect the money from exposure to future creditors, lawsuits and legal liability.
-If a child is holding your money, and gets into an auto accident and is at fault, suffers a business failure or a divorce, or even dies before you, the money could be exposed to potential loss.
-Money placed in most trust structures will be better protected than funds held by individuals.
+Aside from protecting your assets from Medicaid eligibility requirements, transferring assets to a trust is almost always preferable to transferring money or assets to children directly.
+Here’s why: most trusts protect the assets from exposure to future creditors, lawsuits and legal liability.
+If a child is holding your assets, and incurs a liability, suffers a business failure or a divorce, or even dies before you, those assets could be exposed to potential loss.
+Assets held in most irrevocable trusts will be protected, while funds held by individuals will not.

 In addition, assets that pass via an asset protection trust, rather than being gifted during the lifetime of the donor, allow the beneficiaries to avoid capital gains tax on unrealized gains accrued during the lifetime of the grantor.